 Indeed, as impressive and comprehensive as the tools available to the IC3 may be, mistakes can still be made and inaccurate information can still be passed on to the nearest authorities -- a reality that can result in the wrong person being charged.

 In fact, this risk may perhaps be even greater here in Florida given that we recently came in at number two in the nation for complaints submitted to the IC3.

-At The Law Offices of Horwitz & Citro, P.A., P.A., we represent clients at both the state and federal level, and, thanks to our considerable experience, we know how to manage thecomplexities of Internet crime cases.
+At the Law Offices of Horwitz & Citro, P.A., we represent clients at both the state and federal level, and, thanks to our considerable experience, we know how to manage thecomplexities of Internet crime cases.
 More significantly for you, we know how to build a strong and compelling case designed to uncover any mistakes made by law enforcement and prove your innocence.